 Based on course offerings, campuses provide ample reference materials required to complete assignments for each program curricula.
 Resources include access to Internet and printing along with various periodicals, videos/ DVDs and volumes housed on campus.
-Both hybrid and residential students can access learning resources remotely using a computer/smart device with internet connection.
+Hybrid, online and residential students can access learning resources remotely using a computer/smart device with internet connection.
+Students in the Health Services Administration AAS degree program have access to the Library and Information Resources Network (LIRN).
 Access to the learning resource center is between the hours 8am - 8pm Monday through Friday (hours vary by campus).
 Online library resource is available 24/7.